 Proposed Change: (in track changes to existing FPP text)

 2.1.2.
-Research, non-routine maintenance, and construction activities will not be conducted within 100' of any fishway entrance or exit, within 50' of any other part of the adult fishway, or directly in, above, or adjacent to any fishway, unless coordinated with FPOM or FFDRWG by the Project, District Operations and/or Planning or Construction office.
-These distances are approximate and will be updated after data are collected and analyzed to determine the threshold for adverse impacts to adult fish behavior.
-Alternate actions will be considered by District and Project biologists in conjunction with the Regional fish agencies on a case-by-case basis.
+Work Near Adult Fishways: Research, non-routine maintenance, and construction activities that cause vibration levels above 80 dB will not be conducted within 100' of any fishway entrance or exit, within 50' of any other part of the adult fishway, or directly in, above, or adjacent to any fishway, unless coordinated with FPOM or FFDRWG by the Project, District Operations and/or Planning or Construction office.

 Comments: (listed in order from oldest to newest)